StatStud/book-club/content/posts/power-versus-force.md

 ### Summary

+#### One Sentence Summary

+This chapter focuses on the technical use of the kinesiologic test.

+#### One Paragraph Summary

+This chapter focuses on the technical use of the kinesiologic test.

 ### Notes

 Hawkins designs an experiment that runs 20 years across different countries and people.
 Basically emphasizing that the experiment was scientifically sound.